c-f-h/pyiga/docs/source/guide/vforms.rst

 :class:`pyiga.bspline.BSplineFunc` or :class:`pyiga.geometry.NurbsFunc`.
 In fact,
 the predefined input ``geo`` for the geometry map is simply declared as a vector-valued input field.
-See the section `Compiling and assembling`_ for an example of how to pass these functions.
+See the section :ref:`sec-compiling` for an example of how to pass these functions.

+Currently, all input functions are considered to be defined in the parameter domain, and their derivatives are also computed with respect to the parametric coordinates.
+In contrast, derivatives of basis functions are computed in the physical space by default;
+but see :ref:`sec-parametric` below.

 For performance reasons, it is sometimes beneficial to be able to update a single input function without recreating the entire assembler class,